PRENUPTIAL AGREEMENT – SHORT RECKONINGS MAKE LONG FRIENDS

 Certainly not this far.
 There is a limit to setting the lifestyle of your spouse, hence, these controversial norms would not have any effect.

-Even though it modifies the Statute law regarding joint property, marriage agreement cannot be contrary to the obligatory norms, good faith, and public order.
+Even though it modifies the Statute law regarding joint property, a marriage agreement cannot be contrary to the obligatory norms, good faith, and public order.

 8. Civil Union